 You may lock the control panel to prevent the microwave from being accidentally started or used by children.

 To lock or unlock the controls, press and hold CLEAR/OFF for about three seconds.
 When the control panel is locked, an "L" will be displayed to the extreme right.

-Vent Fan
+Exhaust Fan

-The vent fan removes steam and other vapors from surface cooking.
-Press VENT FAN once for high fan speed, twice for low fan speed or a third time to turn the fan off.
+The exhaust fan removes steam and other vapors from surface cooking.

+Press EXHAUST to turn the fan on or off.